Parameterized Algorithms for Balanced Cluster Edge Modification Problems: Introduction

 The term clustering refers to a broad range of methods that aim to group data points into subgroups---or clusters, as they are often called---so that points within a cluster are ``close'' or ``similar'' to one another and points in different clusters are ``distant'' or ``dissimilar.''
 See the surveys by Ezugwu et al.~\cite{DBLP:journals/eaai/EzugwuIOAAEA22} and by Xu and Tian~\cite{xu2015comprehensive} for an overview of various clustering models and algorithms.
 Applications of clustering in domains such as circuit design~\cite{DBLP:journals/tcad/HagenK92}, content-based image searching~\cite{althoff2011balanced}, load-balancing in wireless networks~\cite{liao2012load,shang2010energy} etc. require clusters of reasonable sizes.
 And while popular clustering methods such as {\sc $k$-means} explicitly prescribe the number of clusters (the $k$ in {\sc $k$-means} stands for grouping into $k$ clusters), there is no guarantee for the sizes of the clusters, which may result in clusters with too few data points.
 This prompted the study of ``size-constrained'' clustering that seeks to ensure size guarantees for the clusters, and in particular, ``balanced'' clustering that requires all clusters to be of roughly the same size; see, for example,~\cite{bradley2000constrained,DBLP:conf/ijcai/LinHX19,DBLP:conf/sspr/MalinenF14} for results on size-constrained or balanced variants of {\sc $k$-Means} clustering.
 In this paper, we focus on graph-based clustering with balance constraints.

 {\sc Cluster Editing}, also called {\sc Correlation Clustering}, is the canonical graph-based clustering problem.
 A cluster graph is one in which every connected component is a clique, and {\sc Cluster Editing} asks if a given graph can be turned into a cluster graph by adding and deleting at most $k$ edges.
-The problem and its several variants have been studied extensively, resulting in a large volume of literature, including approximation algorithms, parameterized algorithms and heuristics~\cite{DBLP:journals/jacm/AilonCN08,DBLP:journals/mp/AprileDFH23,DBLP:journals/ml/BansalBC04,DBLP:journals/jcb/Ben-DorSY99,DBLP:journals/jda/Bocker12,DBLP:conf/cie/BockerB13,DBLP:conf/iwpec/CaoC10,DBLP:journals/jcss/ChenM12,DBLP:journals/jcss/FominKPPV14,DBLP:journals/dam/ShamirST04,DBLP:journals/mst/Tsur21}.
+The problem and its several variants have been studied extensively, resulting in a large volume of literature, including approximation algorithms~\cite{DBLP:journals/jacm/AilonCN08,DBLP:journals/mp/AprileDFH23,DBLP:journals/ml/BansalBC04,DBLP:journals/dam/ShamirST04}, parameterized algorithms~\cite{DBLP:journals/jda/Bocker12,DBLP:conf/cie/BockerB13,DBLP:conf/iwpec/CaoC10,DBLP:journals/jcss/ChenM12,DBLP:journals/jcss/FominKPPV14,DBLP:journals/mst/Tsur21} and heuristics~\cite{DBLP:journals/jcb/Ben-DorSY99,rahmann2007exact,wittkop2007large}.
 Notice that the problem imposes no restriction on the number of clusters or the size of each cluster.
-While variants of {\sc Cluster Editing} with constraints on the number of clusters have previously been studied~\cite{DBLP:journals/dam/ShamirST04,DBLP:journals/jcss/FominKPPV14}, variants involving size or balance constraints have been largely overlooked.
-We study {\sc Cluster Editing} with balance constraints.
-In particular, we introduce appropriate problems in this direction and design efficient parameterized algorithms and kernels (parameterized by the number of modified edges).
-Our work shows that having constraints on the cluster size poses fresh challenges.
+While variants of {\sc Cluster Editing} with constraints on the number of clusters have previously been studied~\cite{DBLP:journals/jcss/FominKPPV14,DBLP:journals/tcs/Guo09,DBLP:journals/dam/ShamirST04}, variants involving size or balance constraints have not received much attention, barring a couple of exceptions~\cite{DBLP:journals/jda/Abu-Khzam17,steinvik2020kernelization}.
+In particular, Steinvik~\cite{steinvik2020kernelization} studied variants of {\sc Cluster Modification} problems with balance constraints that require the size difference between the components of the cluster graph to be bounded.
+We too study {\sc Cluster Edge Modification} with a balance constraint.
+In particular, we define appropriate problems in this direction and design efficient parameterized algorithms and kernels (parameterized by the number of modified edges).